BleuBleu/FamiStudio/Docs/docs/soundengine.md

 The basic feature set that is always available in engine is:

-* Support for the first four 2A03 channels (2 squares, triangle and noise channel), DPCM channel is a toggeable feature.
+* Support for the first four 2A03 channels (2 squares, triangle and noise channel).
 * Support for the full 96 notes (C0 to B7).
 * Instruments with duty cycle, volume, pitch and arpeggio envelopes.
 	* Absolute and relative pitch envelopes.